knpuniversity/blog/symfony-reproducer.md

 symfony new --webapp --version=7.1 my-reproducer
 ```

-> [!NOTE]
+***TIP
-> The `--webapp` flag is optional and may not be required depending on the reproducer you are creating.
+The `--webapp` flag is optional and may not be required depending on the reproducer you are creating.
-> It does give you a database and a bunch of other features that are ready to go out of the box.
+It does give you a database and a bunch of other features that are ready to go out of the box.
-> Also, the maker bundle is included which can be helpful for generating the code you'll need.
+Also, the maker bundle is included which can be helpful for generating the code you'll need.
+***

 Ok, we're ready!
 Open the app in your IDE and add whatever code is needed to see the issue.
 This could be entities, services, messages, controllers, tests, or cryptocurrency keys (kidding!).